csebooks/ds-algorithms/content.en/trees/_index.md

 d.
 Prove that using this system no lines cross, and that for any node, X, all elements in X's left subtree appear to the left of X and all elements in X's right subtree appear to the right of X.

-4.34 Write a general-purpose tree-drawing program that will convert a tree into the following graph-assembler instructions:
+4.34 Write a general-purpose tdrawing program that will convert a tree into the following graph-assembler instructions:

 a. circle(x, y)